-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-The Service Authorization System (SAS) reflects the residence county as recorded in the Texas Integrated Eligibility Redesign System (TIERS).
-Therefore, if the county code is incorrect in TIERS, it must be changed to ensure the correct code appears in SAS.
-Incorrect county records in TIERS can cause enrollment problems for applicants/members in STAR+PLUS.
+The Service Authorization System Online (SASO) reflects the residence county as recorded in the Texas Integrated Eligibility Redesign System (TIERS).
+Correction to the county code must be done in TIERS..
+Incorrect county records in TIERS can cause enrollment problems for applicants or members in STAR+PLUS.

 Supplemental Security Income Cases

 If the individual receives Supplemental Security Income (SSI), TIERS derives the county based on the residential ZIP code provided by the Social Security Administration (SSA).
-Two problems could arise:
+If this data is incorrect, it can result in one of two problems:

-SSA enters an incorrect ZIP code; or
+an incorrect ZIP code; or

-a ZIP code crosses county lines and TIERS assigns the wrong county.
+a ZIP code crosses county lines.

+Either of these could cause TIERS to assign a wrong county.

 Non-SSI Cases

-If the individual has any TP other than 12 or 13, TIERS contains the county code entered by the Medicaid for the Elderly and People with Disabilities (MEPD) specialist.
-Two problems could arise:
+If the individual has any type program (TP) other than 12 or 13, TIERS contains the county code entered by the Medicaid for the Elderly and People with Disabilities (MEPD) specialist.
+Common problems are:

-an individual moves without notifying MEPD; or
+an individual moves without notifying the MEPD specialist; or

-an MEPD specialist enters the county code incorrectly.
+an MEPD specialist enters an incorrect county code.

-What to Do
+What to Do to Mitigate Issues Affecting Enrollment

-Perform an inquiry into TIERS or the Financial Wizard in SAS and determine the TP.
+Perform an inquiry into TIERS or the Financial Wizard in SASO and determine the TP.

 If the TP is anything but 12 or 13 and the residence county is incorrect, refer the matter to the MEPD specialist to correct the residence county field.